-2.3.1.1.1 Financial Assets at Amortized Cost
+2.2.1.1.1 Financial assets at amortized cost

-In line with the requirements of the SLFRS-09, the Fund applies the Amortized Cost method to measure the Financial Assets for which an entity has a business model to hold the financial assets to collect the contractual cash flows.
-The characteristics of the contractual cash flows are that of Solely Payments of the Principal Amount and Interest (referred to as "SPPI").
+In line with the requirements of the SLFRS-09, the Fund applies the amortized cost method to measure the financial assets for which an entity has a business model to hold the financial asset to collect the contractual cash flows.
+The characteristics of the contractual cash flows are solely payments of the principal amount and interest (referred to as "SPPI").